Trefo/agdss/README.md

 ## Viewing labels
 Labels are stored in the folder specified in the settings file, default being 'labels', which should be in the static-root folder.
 Labels can also be inspected through the web app using the admin image labels page.

+## UI Controls
+You can resize the browser using standard browser controls (Ctrl+ and Ctrl-).
+Additionally, the app has sliders to control brightness, contrast, and hue.
+Adjust these to make the target objects clearer.

+Labels can be moved by dragging, and deleted by double-clicking.

+Submit when finished labeling an image.

+Chose 'No labels in image' when there are no labels so that that the data is recorded correctly on the DB.